kminoda/StreamPETR_TensorRT_ROS2/README.md

 # TensorRT StreamPETR

-- [ ] Inference from bin files
-- [ ] Inference from bin files and apply appropriate post processing
+- [x] Inference from bin files
 - [ ] Inference from bin files with position embedding computed online
+- [ ] Inference from bin files with position embedding computed at the initial step
 - [ ] Inference from ROS topics for NuScenes dataset

 ## Setup